Precious-Metals-Manager/precious-metals-manager-landing-page/_posts/2023-12-15-navigating-capital-gains-taxes-on-precious-metals.md

 The IRS and other government bodies consider **physical gold**, **silver**, or **platinum** as assets for capital gains tax purposes, meaning they're taxed when you sell them for a profit.

 In most countries, the capital gain tax is only owed after the sale is made.
-The **capital gain** or loss is calculated by subtracting the sale price from the acquisition cost.
+The **capital gain** or loss is calculated by subtracting the acquisition cost from the sale price.
 When it comes to gifts or inheritances, the calculation of capital gain is based on the market value.

 **Capital gains** are typically taxed at a lower rate than earned income.
 However, in countries like the US, if you 📈[sell precious metals in less than 12 months, the IRS considers this a short-term capital gain](https://www.irs.gov/taxtopics/tc409){:target="_blank"} and taxes it as ordinary income.
 This might result in paying higher taxes.
 For example, if you have a job that pays you $70,000 and you sell gold at a net gain of $10,000 within 12 months of its purchase, your total taxable income will be $80,000 for the year.